-The increase in this item is mainly linked to the pursuit of the strategy of developing the commercial offer in private equity products in 2021.
+In 2022, the Bank pursued its strategy of developing its commercial offer in private equity products.
 In this context, the Bank has undertaken to acquire on its own account positions in private equity funds promoted or structured by the Group, in support of its clients.
-The amount of shares included in the above table corresponds to subscriptions, while the residual balance of commitments is detailed in Note 10.4.
+The amount of shares and units of UCIs included in the above table corresponds to subscriptions, while the residual balance of commitments is detailed in Note 10.4.

-8.5 Financial assets measured at fair value through other comprehensive income
+8.6 Financial assets measured at fair value through other comprehensive income